-After the announcement of the European Commission that will control the presence of skin allergens in perfumes, we tell you how these fragrances are made
+After the announcement of the European Commission that will control the presence of skin allergens in perfumes, we tell you How Perfume is Made.

 - Brussels wants to ban three allergens in perfumes and monitor another hundred